First published on this website in June 2011 and last updated in May 2017

 Of value to those who chair meetings, those who set agendas and all who meet for business.

 Here is the link to this item: TN61 - Mapping out a meeting.pdf

 I've had quite a few comments on these notes since they were published.
 Here is one: "I think we all need the occasional reminder that the more you plan and prepare the more likely the outcome, but it's never a replacement for starting from the position of stopping and seeking God as to what he wants to do with your meeting.
 It's sad though that I reckon everyone throws out an agenda a couple of days before or not at all and reaps the consequences..."

 And another: "I like the idea of an agenda as a map - or rather as a route through a landscape which has in it other places (good and bad) where you are not going.
 Although I agree that timed items on an agenda are probably not a good thing, I do think an agenda is also a timetable of a sort - there are some things which must be achieved by a certain time.
 Pressure is much decreased if we are not always discussing something urgent or making decisions in a hurry at the last minute."

-These notes were updated in June 2015 with some minor design changes.
+These notes were updated in May 2017 with minor amendments throughout the text.